znsio/specmatic-order-bff-jms/README.md

-# Specmatic Sample: Springboot BFF calling Domain API
+# Specmatic Sample: Springboot BFF calling Domain API and JMS

 * [Specmatic Website](https://specmatic.in)
 * [Specmatic Documenation](https://specmatic.in/documentation.html)

-This sample project demonstrates how we can practice contract-driven development and contract testing in a SpringBoot (Kotlin) application that depends on an external domain service and Kafka.
-Here, Specmatic is used to stub calls to domain API service based on its OpenAPI spec and mock Kafka based on its AsyncAPI spec.
+This sample project demonstrates how we can practice contract-driven development and contract testing in a SpringBoot (Kotlin) application that depends on an external domain service and JMS.
+Here, Specmatic is used to stub calls to domain API service based on its OpenAPI spec and mock JMS based on its AsyncAPI spec.

 Here is the domain api [contract/open api spec](https://github.com/znsio/specmatic-order-contracts/blob/main/in/specmatic/examples/store/api_order_v1.yaml)

-Here is the [AsyncAPI spec](https://github.com/znsio/specmatic-order-contracts/blob/main/in/specmatic/examples/store/API_order_v1.yaml) of Kafka that defines the topics and message schema.
+Here is the [AsyncAPI spec](https://github.com/znsio/specmatic-order-contracts/blob/main/in/specmatic/examples/store/jms.yaml) of JMS that defines queues and message schema.

 ## Definitions
 * BFF: Backend for Front End